eudaemonia-inc/helen-core-perl/README.md

 the access token from the URL you are redirected to after granting access or prompt you to input the access token generated from the web site, depending on how the web app does it.

+--- roadmap, linux desktop appliance version ---

+With a single command, I should be able to bootstrap a VM and have it ask me for its name and my name and have it connect to the cloud and start monitoring queue counts.

+I need to start documenting what the actual interface is to the Perl modules.

+I need a bug tracking system and the first bug is to update the copyright notices.